Materials chemistry

 Materials for sustainable development and the environment

-• Acquire sound knowledge of the development, characterization and application of organic and inorganic materials
+• Acquire solid knowledge of the development, characterization, and application of organic and inorganic materials.

-• Design, synthesize and characterize materials with a view to developing products with finite properties for use in the fields of the environment, energy storage and conversion.
+• Design, synthesize, and characterize materials for the development of products with specific properties that can be used in the fields of the environment, energy storage, and energy conversion.

-• Design, develop and characterize new materials and nanomaterials to create products with defined properties
+• Design, develop, and characterize new materials and nanomaterials for the development of products with defined properties.

-• Acquire new skills to design and synthesize materials cleanly and sustainably
+• Acquire new skills to design and synthesize materials in a clean and sustainable manner

-• Have a general understanding of sustainable development issues: eco-design, life cycle analysis, etc.
+• Have a general understanding of issues in the field of sustainable development: eco-design, life cycle analysis

 (Nano)materials for health

-• An understanding of health-related issues and the prerequisites for (nano)materials in this field
+• Have an understanding of health-related issues and the prerequisites for (nano)materials in this field.

-• Design, develop and characterize new materials and nanomaterials for healthcare (implants, imaging contrast agents, therapeutic agents, theragnostics, etc.).
+• Design, develop, and characterize new materials and nanomaterials for healthcare (implants, contrast agents for imaging, therapeutic agents, theragnostics, etc.).

-• Innovate by proposing ways to improve functionality (e.g. improved physical, mechanical or pharmacokinetic properties, reduced toxicity, addition of another functionality), leading to the development of new materials and (nano)materials for healthcare applications.
+• Innovate by proposing ways to improve performance (e.g., improved physical, mechanical, and pharmacokinetic properties, reduced toxicity, addition of another functionality) leading to the development of new materials and (nano)materials for healthcare applications.

-• Be able to propose new complex functional and multifunctional materials and nanomaterials applicable to the healthcare field
+• Being able to propose new functional and multifunctional complex materials and nanomaterials applicable in the field of health

 Organization

-Teaching takes place over 4 semesters of 30 ECTS in accordance with the European system.
-Each teaching unit (TU) is assessed by a written final exam, or by continuous assessment, or by a manuscript and oral presentation for internship units.
-In each semester, teaching units are compensable, and an average of at least 10/20 for the whole semester is required for validation.
-Semesters cannot be offset against each other.
+The program is spread over four semesters of 30 ECTS credits in accordance with the European system.
+Assessment is carried out for each teaching unit (TU) in the form of a final written exam, either in the form of continuous assessment or in the form of a written assignment and an oral presentation for internship teaching units.
+In each semester, teaching units can be compensated for, and an average of 10/20 or higher for the entire semester is required for validation.
+Semesters cannot be compensated for between each other.

 Program

-• M1 - Semester 1: Professional projects - Project follow-up (8 ECTS)
+• M1 – Semester 1: Professional Projects – Project Monitoring (8 ECTS)

-• M1 - Semester 2: 2-4 month internship in a laboratory or company, preceded by a bibliographical report (10 ECTS)
+• M1 – Semester 2: 2- to 4-month internship in a laboratory or company, preceded by a bibliographic report (10 ECTS)

-• M2 - Semester 3: Project management - Corporate law - Innovation and intellectual property (4 ECTS)
+• M2 – Semester 3: Project Management – Business Law – Innovation and Intellectual Property (4 ECTS)

-• Target group for access to M1: Holders of a lcence (L3) in chemistry, physical chemistry or equivalent.
-Validation of acquired experience by a jury for other scientific licenses.
+• Target audience for admission to M1: Holders of a bachelor's degree (L3) in chemistry, physical chemistry, or equivalent.
+Validation of prior learning by a jury for other scientific bachelor's degrees.

-• Target group for access to M2: Selection based on portfolio; holders of a Master 1 in chemistry, physical chemistry or equivalent.
-Validation of prior experience by a jury for other scientific masters.
+• Target audience for admission to M2: Selection based on application; holder of a Master 1 degree in chemistry, physical chemistry, or equivalent.
+Validation of prior learning by a jury for other scientific master's degrees.

-• Recommended prerequisites : Proficiency in solution chemistry and materials chemistry / Fluency in French and English is an added advantage
+• Recommended prerequisites: Skills in solution chemistry and materials chemistry / Fluency in French and English is an additional asset.

-• Further studies in France: Doctoral thesis or another master's degree to acquire dual skills
+• Continuing studies in France: Doctoral thesis or another master's degree to acquire dual skills

-• Further studies abroad: Doctoral thesis or another Master's degree
+• Continuing studies abroad: Doctoral thesis or another master's degree

-• Passerelles: admission to Master 2 on the basis of applications from candidates with a Master 1 degree in Chemistry or equivalent training.
+• Bridge programs: admission based on application for Master's 2 for candidates with a Master's 1 degree in Chemistry or equivalent training

 • Reorientation: reorientation possible at the end of the Master 1 year